-We are testing for mutualistic associations between Methylobacterium species and traditionally cultivated rice landraces from North-Eastern India.
-Previously published work suggests that M. oryzae and M. phyllospherae use methanol emitted by rice leaves as a primary carbon source, and may produce growth hormones that enhance host growth.
-Pratibha is testing whether genetically distinct, isolated rice varieties in northeastern India have co-evolved specific associations with their local Methylobacterium partners.
-If she finds specific associations between local rice and associated Methylobacterium species, we aim to characterize the chemical and genetic basis of the association.
+We are testing the impact of host association on Methylobacterium species isolated from the leaves of traditionally cultivated rice landraces from North-Eastern India.
+Previously published work suggests that some species from this genus (e.g. M. oryzae and M. phyllospherae) use methanol emitted by rice leaves as a primary carbon source, and may produce growth hormones that enhance host growth.
+We are now testing whether the genetically distinct rice varieties in northeastern India have co-evolved specific associations with their local Methylobacterium partners.
+If we find specific associations between local rice and associated Methylobacterium species, we aim to characterize the chemical and genetic basis of the association.
 This work is conducted in collaboration with P. V. Shivaprasad and Radhika Venkatesan at NCBS.